 Seahawks win 4th straight, beat struggling Cardinals 31-21

-NFC West-leading Seattle (6-3) continued its unexpected rise, while the Cardinals (3-6) have lost four of five.

-The Cardinals grabbed the momentum and a 14-10 lead in the third quarter when Zaven Collins returned an interception 30 yards for a touchdown.
+For a moment, the Seahawks looked like they were in trouble.
+The Cardinals grabbed a 14-10 lead in the third quarter when Zaven Collins returned an interception 30 yards for a touchdown.

+Smith said all he could do was acknowledge that Collins made a great play and then work on making amends.

+''The NFL's full of guys like that who make tremendous plays,'' Smith said. ''Sometimes things are going to happen where the ball doesn't bounce your way.
+It's how you respond.
+I think we responded great as a team.

+''Going three straight drives, finishing with touchdowns, they were long drives, tough drives.
+Everyone in the stadium knew the magnitude of those drives.
+For us to go down, get scores, get touchdowns, it shows the type of team we are.''

-But Seattle scored the next 14 points, taking the lead for good late in the third quarter on Smith's 9-yard touchdown pass to Tyler Lockett.
+Seattle took the lead for good late in the third quarter on Smith's 9-yard touchdown pass to Tyler Lockett.
 That capped a 13-play, 75-yard drive.

-The Seahawks extended their advantage to 24-14 midway through the fourth on another impressive drive.
+The Seahawks extended their advantage to 24-14 midway through the fourth.
 Smith led a 13-play, 81-yard march that ended when Walker ran for a 1-yard score.

 Walker - a second-round pick out of Michigan State - is averaging more than 100 yards on the ground over the past five games.